jonah-katz/ngSlideToTheLeft/README.md

 # ngSlideToTheLeft
-AngularJS module for creating dynamic and trigerrable, sliding panels.
+AngularJS module for creating dynamic and triggerable, sliding panels.